logo ASAP Utilities

 # cur_plural = An optional text string for the currency spelled plural.
 For example "dollars".

 # comma = An optional text string for the decimal separator used.
-For example the comma sign (",") or point (".") or the word "comma".
-If omitted then it will be automatically filled depending on the given language: English = "comma", Dutch and German = "komma".
+For example the comma sign (",") or point (".") or the word "comma" or "and".
+If omitted then it will be automatically filled depending on the given language: English = "and", Dutch = "en", German = "und" and French = "et".

 # cur_cent_singular = An optional text string for the word used with currency for the amount behind the comma, singular.
 For example "cent".